rchipka/symmetric/README.md

 ### Can't the client inject anything they want into my server code? (client priviledges)

-Client can never inject anything (values, functions, objects, etc.) into server scope.
+Clients can never inject anything (values, functions, objects, etc.) into server scope.

 The server can only ask the client for what it needs to know, and the client